smikhalevski/doubter/README.md

 // ⮕ BigInt(18588)

 shape.parse('Unexpected')
-// ❌ ValidationError: type at /: Must be a bigint
+// ❌ ValidationError: type.bigint at /: Must be a bigint
 ```

 Arrays with a single element are unwrapped and the value is coerced: